How does scoring rate change in a football match based on time elapsed and game state?

 - In the first half, scoring rate increases as the half progresses, all other things being equal.

-- When the teams come out for the second half, scoring rate jumps higher than it was in the 45th minute, and then decreases slightly as the half progresses.
+- When the teams come out for the second half, scoring rate jumps higher than it was in the 45th minute, and then gradually decreases as the half progresses.

-If we revisit the first plot in this article, the unusually high values between 48 and 58 minutes now make a little more sense.
+If we revisit the first plot in this article, the unusually high values between 48 and 58 minutes can now be understood.
 I have added a red line to the plot which now looks like a slight downward trend in the second half, rather than a series of observations above the overall trend: